Lynn Harrigan

 Following the publication of her verse novel, Moon Sea Crossing (Black Moss Press, 2005), Lynn began to explore visual modes of poetic expression.
 Initial experiments with textiles ignited an obsession with embroidery, which soon became the focus of her artistic practice.

 Oblique Poetries is a collaborative wordsoundart project of Lynn and Scott M2.
-Rooted in their poetry - multi-media projects are in development combining words, music, paintings, photography, video and fiberart.
+Rooted in their poetry - multi-media projects developed combining words, music, paintings, photography, video and fiberart.

 Join Lynn's e-mail list to be notified about upcoming openings, events, publications, readings or releases.